 The Free Plan at Buffer

 The Buffer pricing model hosts a free plan as its first component.
 The free plan initially had much more to offer than it does now.
-It was tucked neatly beneath the paid ones and offered FIVE social profiles, 10 posts each, and one user.

 However, it then went down to 3 social profiles and more limitations.
 It is safe to say that people were unhappy with it and took it to Twitter to show their annoyance.

 Buffer’s reply to the user’s appropriate query is more than mediocre.
 It does not handle the issue at hand and is weak.
 They are continuously justifying their limitations with the sad reason of having to retain their free plan in the long run.

 In March 2018, Buffer again decided to make changes to its free plans, this time in terms of features instead of social profiles.
 Whereas the profiles stayed at 3, the free plan will no longer provide custom link shorteners, and detailed analytics features.

 Another user called them out.

 So are you wondering why exactly they did that?

 Well, according to them, they have triple the number of free plan users compared to the paid ones.
 Therefore, to retain them, they have to put forward some restrictions.
 In their words, this would make it easier for them and the users.

 This is why the free plan from the Buffer pricing model was revised.